Official Information Request – Smart Meter Health and Safety Policy, Risk Assessments, and Regulatory Guidance

 SPENCER JONES made this Official Information request to Ministry of Business, Innovation & Employment

-Response to this request is delayed.
-By law, Ministry of Business, Innovation & Employment should normally have responded promptly and by (details and exceptions)
+Response to this request is long overdue.
+By law Ministry of Business, Innovation & Employment should have responded by now (details and exceptions).
+The requester can complain to the Ombudsman.

 From: SPENCER JONES